-Due to the special character of property risk (e.g. marketing risks), special methods and procedures are employed to deal with this type of risk.
+Due to the special character of property risk (involving marketing risks, for example), special methods and procedures are employed to deal with investment risk.
 All relevant property holdings are subject to regular audits, including a review and assessment of their risk situation.

-In order to measure and monitor risks, property yields are analysed for different regions, and over the time horizons available: on this basis, potential yield increases over a one-year horizon are determined applying a 99.9% confidence interval.
+In order to measure and monitor risks, property yields are analysed for different regions and property types, and over the time horizons available: on this basis, potential yield increases for different regions and property types over a one-year horizon are determined applying a 99.9% confidence interval.
 A property's risk contribution results from the difference between the current market value and the property value adjusted for the yield increase.